pablomesenn/Caso-3-Diseno-de-Software/README.md

 - Python services (Flask backend)

 **Class and Components**
-``ProvideRealTimeGuidanceUseCase`, `RegisterBiometricDeviceUseCase`, `ValidateUserSessionUseCase`
+`ProvideRealTimeGuidanceUseCase`, `RegisterBiometricDeviceUseCase`, `ValidateUserSessionUseCase`, `RegisterOrganizationUseCase`, `GenerateDashboardReportUseCase`, `SubscribeToPlanUseCase`, `ReportBuilder`

 **Design Patterns**
-- Facade: `TaskManager` coordinates recording, transcription, intent recognition
+- Facade: `AccessManagerFacade` simplifies access and subscription orchestration by interacting with multiple domain services.
-- Strategy: `RecordProcessingStrategy` (real-time vs batch)
+- Strategy: `PricingStrategy` supports various pricing logics (flat rate, usage-based, freemium).

 **Principles**
-- SRP: Each use case does one job
+- SRP: Each use case is focused on a single business capability.
-- Open/Closed: New behaviors via strategy injection
+- Open/Closed Principle: New use cases or workflows can be added by injecting new strategies.
-- Dependency Inversion: Interfaces rely on abstractions from Domain layer
+- Dependency Inversion: Use cases depend on interfaces from the Domain Layer — never on infrastructure or UI layers.

 ### Domain Layer (Entities): Models and rules of your system.
 No dependencies on any framework.

 **Technologies**